virtualscienceforum/virtualscienceforum/moderatorguide.md

 At the beginning of the seminar:

-* Ensure that everyone is muted and cannot unmute themselves by clicking "mute all participants" and unchecking "participants may unmute themselves" checkbox.
+* Ensure that everyone is muted and cannot unmute themselves by clicking "mute all participants" and unchecking "participants may unmute themselves" checkbox
-* Announce that the talk is recorded and start the recording.
+* Announce that the talk is recorded and start the recording
 * Deliver the opening remarks.
-Introduce VSF and the speaker.
+Introduce VSF and the speaker
-* Turn on spotlight of the speaker’s webcam stream,
+* Turn on spotlight of the speaker’s webcam stream
-* unmute the speaker and invite them to begin their seminar.
+* unmute the speaker and invite them to begin their seminar

 At the end of the seminar:

 * thank the speaker
 * initiate the post-talk question/answer period
-* stop highlighting speaker's screen-share.
+* stop highlighting speaker's screen-share

 NB: a virtual conference cannot have applause after the seminar ends!
 However, Zoom does have a clapping hands image that audience members may put up next to their name in the participants list.